nodejs/Release/README.md

 rare and will land as *semver-minor* bumps in the LTS covered version.

 All LTS releases will be assigned a "codename" drawn from the names of elements on the Periodic Table of Elements.
-For each upcoming LTS release, the LTS Working Group will select a handful of candidate names and submit those for a collaborator vote.
+For each upcoming LTS release, the Release working group will select a handful of candidate names and submit those for a collaborator vote.

 An odd-numbered major release will cease to be actively updated when the subsequent even-numbered major release is cut.

-## LTS Staging Branches
+### LTS Staging Branches

 Every LTS major version has two branches in the GitHub repository: a release branch and a staging branch.
 The release branch is used to cut new releases.